GregoryBWilson/MechaCar_Statistical_Analysis/README.md

 ## 3.0 Summary

-In section 3.1 below is a recommendation for further investigation by MechaCar, we believe that should MechaCar to valid that assertion that theirs vehicle provide the best fuel economy per pound of vehicle weight they will be able to secure a huge market share in all vehicle classes.
+In section 3.1 below is a recommendation for further investigation by MechaCar.
+We believe that MechaCar should try to validate their assertion that their vehicle provides the best fuel economy per pound of vehicle weight.
+If they can do this, they will then be able to secure a huge market share in all vehicle classes.

 ### 3.1 Study Design: MechaCar vs Competition

-With the rising cost of gas, fuel economy is important however, comfort, road safety and load carrying capacity are also highly desirable - especially for young families.
+With the rising cost of gas, fuel economy is important, however, comfort, road safety and load carrying capacity are also highly desirable - especially for young families.
 Total vehicle weight is often a good measurement indicating the size of the vehicle, additional materials used for safety and comfort and total carrying capacity.
 MechaCar asserts, due to their superior aeodynamic design features,  that their vehicles provide the best fuel economy per pound of vehilce.
 Below is a test that can be run to test the idea.

 #### 3.1.1 Metric to be Tested

-To test MechaCar's declaration the metric that will be tested is overall fuel economy in mpg.
+To test MechaCar's declaration, the metric that will be tested is overall fuel economy in mpg.

 #### 3.1.2 Null or Alternative Hypothesis